Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Conclusion and Future Work

-These findings indicate that effective multi-turn customer-service systems do not necessarily require very large models.
+These findings suggest that effective multi-turn customer-service systems do not necessarily require very large models, even though slight deviations remain between the best-performing SLMs and commercial LLMs.
 With context summarization and instruction tuning, SLMs offer a strong balance between performance and efficiency.
 The dataset contribution further supports reproducible research by providing structured multi-turn conversational instances suitable for evaluating dialogue continuity under privacy-aware conditions.
 This has practical and societal benefits, as smaller models reduce computational cost and energy usage, enabling wider access to customer-service automation while supporting privacy-conscious deployment.
 Overall, the study positions SLMs as a practical and scalable solution for multi-turn context-summarized customer-service QA, encouraging broader adoption of efficient conversational AI beyond high-resource settings.

-Future work can extend evaluation to sectors such as healthcare, telecommunications and e-commerce to assess cross-domain robustness.
-Preference optimization methods, including Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning from AI Feedback (RLAIF), can be explored to further improve conversational quality and better align SLMs with human expectations, particularly for dialogue continuity, tone control and task appropriateness \cite{wang2024comprehensivesurveyllmalignment}.
-Benchmarking medium-scale models is also valuable, as results indicate that performance within SLMs generally increases with parameter count.
+Future work can extend evaluation to sectors such as healthcare, telecommunications and e-commerce to assess cross-domain robustness and the generalization capability of fine-tuned SLMs across different customer-service settings.
+Evaluation can also be expanded using real-world customer-service conversations, enabling assessment under more realistic interaction patterns and operational constraints.
+In addition, the dataset and evaluation can also be extended to multilingual settings, including code-mixed conversations, to assess the effectiveness of fine-tuned SLMs for multilingual customer-service interactions.
+Preference optimization methods, including Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning from AI Feedback (RLAIF), can be explored to further improve conversational quality and better align SLMs with human expectations, particularly for dialogue continuity, tone control and task appropriateness \citep{wang2024comprehensivesurveyllmalignment}.
+Future work can also investigate end-to-end customer-service systems where both multi-turn context summarization and response generation are performed using SLMs, supporting on-premise deployment and strengthening privacy protection within customer-service QA systems.
+Benchmarking medium-scale models is also valuable, as results indicate that performance within SLMs generally increases with parameter count, and further analysis can be conducted to examine the trade-offs between efficiency and conversational performance within small language models.